How to Grow Sidalcea Plants

-Members of the Sidalcea genus are hardy perennials that range from 60 cm to 2.5 m in height.
+Members of the Sidalcea genus are hardy perennials that range from 60 cm to 2.5 m in height (2 to 5 feet).

 They have lobed leaves and carry purple, white or pink flowers similar to hollyhock atop loon erect stems.